Waltl33/radio_tracker_capstone/README.md

 ## How Radio Tracker works

-When the user first goes get logged in they will be able to see a list of all radios.
-From that list the user will be able to assign a radio to a Deputy.
-Once that radio is assigned to the Deputy it will be attached to the Deputy.
-If the Deputies starting location is ever change the user will be able to edit the Deputies status change to the new location which will transfer the Deputy and radio.
-Upon the a Deputy returning the radio the Deputy will be removed the system and the radio will be removed from the assigned radio location.
+When the user first goes get logged in they will be able to see a list of all radios, and be able to see if the radio is rented or not rented.
+You will be able to see which Deputy has rented the radio, and be able to create a radio and also create a Deputy.
+If the Deputy is attached to a radio you will be able to edit the work location of the Deputy and the attached radio will follow.
+Also there are 2 locations, jail and courts, which will only show the deputies assigned to those locations.
+There also functionality to delete the Deputy in which his rented radio will be deleted with him.

 ### ```Login.js```